Kevin Sabet: Drug policy advocacy

 In the 2018 legislative sessions, Sabet and SAM were active with coalitions in successful efforts to defeat marijuana legalization and commercialization bills in Illinois, New Hampshire, and Vermont.
 While Vermont decriminalized marijuana possession in 2013 and allowed for personal use and "home-grow" in 2018, Sabet and SAM have worked with partners to defeat outright commercialization such as seen in Colorado, California, and Washington (Vermont later legalized commercial marijuana sales in October 2020 despite SAM's opposition).
 In North Dakota, Sabet and SAM allies campaigned against a ballot measure to legalize cannabis that was defeated.

 Prior to SAM's founding, Sabet wrote op-eds and spoke across the United States.
 Some say Sabet is arguably the most influential person in the movement against cannabis legalization in the United States.

 Sabet has also organized coalition letters to various administrations regarding the central role of Office of National Drug Control Policy in policy making, and produced a video for Biden transition advisors.

-SAM's opposition to marijuana legalization has had mixed success since the 2020 elections, with four marijuana legalization measures being approved in Arizona, Montana, New Jersey, and South Dakota; the following year, Virginia, New Mexico and New York moved forward with legalization via the legislative process.
-However, legalization did not advance during the regular session in the states of North Dakota, Hawaii, and Maryland.

-Smart Approaches to Marijuana also helped support efforts to roll back industry influence in Colorado, tightening current medical and recreational laws.
+Smart Approaches to Marijuana helped support efforts to roll back supposed cannabis industry influence in Colorado, tightening current medical and recreational laws.